Intego Review: Quick Expert Summary

 Will Intego slow down my device?

-In most cases, Intego is pretty lightweight, even when you’ve selected the most CPU-intensive settings — known as “Maximum”.
+In most cases, Intego is pretty lightweight, even if you select the most CPU-intensive settings — known as “Maximum”.
 When completing system scans, each product can take up some CPU space.
-However, you can reduce the CPU usage by choosing the “Scan with low priority” setting in VirusBarrier Preferences.
+However, you can reduce Intego’s CPU usage by choosing the “Scan with low priority” setting in VirusBarrier’s Preferences tab.